Welcome to our Florida Keys road trip planner.

 You will find fresh seafood at the decrepit streetside shacks and can down a refreshing cocktail or beer to salute the good times.

-Hurricane Irma and the Florida Keys
+Hurricanes and the Florida Keys

 Hurricane Irma, among the worst hurricanes of 2017, did considerable damage to the Florida Keys.
+Yes, it is 4 years on but the keys are still recovering.

 As our luck would have been, we were transiting Miami on our way back from Easter Island the day Irma was supposed to hit, and our plane was delayed by several hours.